 It’s official.
 We still have trailer fever.
 There’s no doubt about it.
 In a world where Apple TV+ & foot rubs are the new norm, and enticing us to go out and catch a flick is getting harder; a trailer can lead a film to global success or be the catalyst for missing its mark in the box office.
 As a result, we’ve seen an unprecedented effort put into the crafting of spine-tingling teasers and tantalising trailers.
 But the fact remains – not all trailers are made equal.

 Here at Man of Many, we know trailers, man.
 Whether it’s Margot Robbie with an even thicker accent in ‘The Suicide Squad’ or Jason Statham playing Jason Statham in ‘The Wrath of Man’ – if the trailer’s red-hot, we’ll have a gander and let you know about it.
-So without further ado, here is a list of the best new movie trailers that dropped in March 2021.
+So without further ado, here is a list of the best new movie trailers that dropped in March 2021, and an updated list of the best new movie trailers for March 2022.

 THE SUICIDE SQUAD Trailer